-Don't let the lack of a company 401(k) plan keep you from saving for retirement.
-A Roth IRA is a great tool for almost any working person of any age.
-Whether you're a 16-year-old with a summer job or a self-employed entrepreneur, as long as you earn your income and meet the eligibility requirements, you can save toward retirement with a Roth IRA.
+Don't let the lack of a company 401(k) plan keep you from saving: A Roth IRA is a great tool for almost any working person at any age.

 2. You want to invest in a wider selection of investment choices than your 401(k) plan offers.

-3. You've maxed out your 401(k) plan contributions for the year but you still want to put more toward retirement.
+3. You've maxed out your 401(k) plan contribution limit for the year but you still want to put more toward retirement.

 5. You expect income tax rates to rise in future decades.

-6. You want to have penalty-free access to your money in case of emergencies.
+6. You want penalty-free access to your money in case of emergencies.

 7. You want to leave your heirs with a tax-friendly inheritance.